 Preliminary environmental data collected from the wells along with other data collection will continue through mid-2008 and will become the basis for multiple reports required to apply for operational permits that are required for federal, state and local agencies.
-After the Centennial Prospect gains the required approvals, data collection will continue through the life of the project.
-The Company intends to submit the necessary permit applications for in-situ recovery ("ISR") operations to the United States Environmental Protection Agency, the Colorado Department of Public Health and Environment, Colorado Department of Natural Resources and Weld County in 2008.
+After the Centennial Project gains the required approvals, data collection will continue through the life of the project.
+The Company intends to submit the necessary permit applications for ISR operations to the United States Environmental Protection Agency, the Colorado Department of Public Health and Environment, Colorado Department of Natural Resources and Weld County in 2008.

-During the quarter ended September 30, 2007, the Company, through its wholly owned subsidiary, Powertech (USA) Inc., received approval from the DRMS, for its second Notice of Intent to Conduct Prospecting Operations, and the Company proceeded with its program to drill 14 rotary holes, six core holes, and additional monitor wells on its Centennial Prospect.
+During the quarter ended September 30, 2007, the Company, through its wholly owned subsidiary, Powertech (USA) Inc., received approval from the DRMS, for its second Notice of Intent to Conduct Prospecting

+Operations, and the Company proceeded with its program to drill 14 rotary holes, six core holes, and additional monitor wells on its Centennial Project.

-The rotary drill holes associated with the coring program were used to site the core holes and to confirm results of historic drilling conducted on the prospect by Rocky Mountain Energy Company in the late 1970's and early 1980's.
-Confirmation drilling is underway with the objective of increasing the confidence level of many of these 43-101 compliant resources such that they may be upgraded from an Inferred category to an Indicated or Measured category.
+The rotary drill holes associated with the coring program were used to site the core holes and to confirm results of historic drilling conducted on the Project by Rocky Mountain Energy Company in the late 1970's and early 1980's.

 The Company completed the core holes in six separate resource areas to provide data on the chemical and physical characteristics of the mineralized Fox Hills Sandstone, as well as the overlying and underlying confining sequences.
 Three of the six core holes and one additional hole were completed as monitor wells.
 Chemical laboratory analyses will be performed on the core to assess the leach-ability of the uranium, to test for associated metals and to examine the overall geochemistry of the host sandstone.
-The Company plans to incorporate the results of this testing into engineering and technical studies on in-situ recovery operations and permit applications for the prospect.
+The Company plans to incorporate the results of this testing into engineering and technical studies on in-situ recovery operations and permit applications for the Project.